paperclip-ui/legacy-paperclip/README.md

 #### Why did you build this?

+I usually split my UI development into two stages: first the HTML & CSS, then wire that up with code.
+The result of this is a separation between purely visual components & components with logic.
+Since the visual components don't have any logic in them, I felt that there could be an approach to building them that's faster, safer, more maintainable, and more precise.

-I felt there was a better approach to building UIs that involved an experience that's closer to what designers have, but without losing the fidelity that engineers need.
-A _purely_ visual design doesn't quite cut it for engineers, and the current state of front-end tooling kind of sucks.
-So, I built something in-between that I think gets the job done nicely. 👌
+Also, I feel like the direction that front-end development needs to head is closer to a designer-like experience.
+However, I don't think that a _purely_ visual editor cuts it because of the precision needed for creating UIs.
+So, I built something in-between code & design that I think gets the job done nicely 👌.

-Why isn't HMR enough?
-It's not really a canvas where you can draw & see your result immediately, and I find the lag time to be an absolute concentration killer, especially as projects grow in scale - HMR also gets slower, _much_ slower.

-Paperclip's engine is built on top of Rust and designed to handle large projects, so you don't ever have to wait around your previews to refresh - it just happens in realtime (as I think it should).
-It's actually much more of a joy to work with, and I'm finding myself saying "yes" more to designers when they ask for features, instead of cutting corners.

-Visual regression testing, style maintainability, and cross-browser testing are a few other areas I wanted to make easier, so that's all baked into Paperclip's design as well.

 #### What are some features of the DSL?